-- 18.25.5.
-Any new utility installations must be accurately recorded and as-built drawings must be provided to relevant parties as the work progresses and immediately on completion of the works. - 18.25.6.
-Any unidentifiable underground utility (e.g. clay sewers, MDPE pipe, plastic ducting) installed must be fitted with a tracer tape installed at the correct height above utility and a survey conducted to verify its integrity. - 18.25.7.
-Where a site is noted to have unexploded ordnance potential, then a specialist survey should be undertaken, and Risk Assessment produced. - 18.25.8.
+- Responsibility for the removal.
+The Asset Owner must be requested to conduct the removal of the utility.
+If this is agreed, then it must be recorded in the Authorisation - The means of verifying isolation - · The method of removal - Request to witness removal of the utility - Unless the scope of works is on behalf of the relevant Asset Owner. - 18.24.4.
+Once the utility has been removed or disconnected, the Authorising Person will confirm this on the Authorisation which will be maintained on file.
+Confirmation of the removal/disconnection must be provided to the Asset Owner. - 18.24.5.
+Any new utility installations must be accurately recorded and as-built drawings must be provided to relevant parties as the work progresses and immediately on completion of the works. - 18.24.6.
+Any unidentifiable underground utility (e.g. clay sewers, MDPE pipe, plastic ducting) installed must be fitted with a tracer tape installed at the correct height above utility and a survey conducted to verify its integrity. - 18.24.7.
+Where a site is noted to have unexploded ordnance potential, then a specialist survey should be undertaken, and Risk Assessment produced. - 18.24.8.
 If necessary, ordnance experts should be employed to help develop a suitable and sufficient Method Statement/WPP and be present during the works.